benchopt/benchopt/doc/user_guide/ml_benchmark.rst

         def get_objective(self):
             # Call `self.get_split` with the arrays to split.
-            # This method default behavior behave like sklearn's
+            # This method's default behavior is similar to sklearn's
             # `train_test_split`, splitting the input arrays using
             # the indexes returned by `self.cv.split`.
             self.X_train, self.X_test, self.y_train, self.y_test = \